glycodynamics/Tutorial-PyMOL/README.md

 ```

 **Surface Quality**
 This controls how well PyMOL draws surfaces.
 Lower values, like 0, are rough surface approximations.
 These low values are good for speed--especially for larger surfaces.
-For rendering of publication quality photos, and truer representations of the biological surface, set the value higher--to something like 2, 3 or 4.
-In practice typical values are 1, 2 and 3.
+For rendering of publication-quality photos, and truer representations of the biological surface, set the value higher--to something like 2, 3, or 4.
+In practice, typical values are 1, 2, and 3.
 ```
 get surface_quality
 set surface_quality, 2